preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/advanced-search/advanced-search-67/index.rst

 .. image:: new-refiner-3-new2.png

+You can decide the order for the refiners by using tha left-most icon and drag and drop.

 Promoted search results
 *************************
-If Promoted search results are enabled, such search results, if any are applicable, will be shwon here:
+If Promoted search results are enabled, such search results, if any are applicable, will be shown here:

 .. image:: promoted-search-results-place.png